KartikDevSharma/LeetCode_Solutions/medium/1905/Count sub Islands.md

 A sub-island is an island in grid2 that's entirely contained within an island in grid1.
 It's like finding a mini-island that perfectly fits inside a larger island in our first archipelago(group of islands).
 To be a sub-island, every single land cell of the island in grid2 must overlap to a land cell in grid1.
 If even one cell of the grid2 island overlaps with water in grid1,you can not call it as a sub-island.
 The constraints makes it very clear that  With grids potentially as large as 500x500, we're looking at up to 250,000 cells to process.
 This size rules out any brute force approaches that might work for any smaller grids.
 Moreover, the problem asks for the count of sub-islands, not just to identify them.
 This means we need a way to not only detect sub-islands but also to count them uniquely, ensuring we don't double-count islands that might be connected in complex ways.

-Try to asnwer these in your head
+Try to think of these

 > How do we efficiently determine which cells form an island?
 How do we efficiently identify islands in `grid2`?
 Once we've identified islands in `grid2`, how do we check if they're contained within islands in `grid1`?How can we effectively compare islands between grid1 and grid2?
 How can we ensure we count each sub-island only once?With potentially large grids, how do we ensure our solution scales well?